Concordium/concordium-node-sdk-js/packages/nodejs/READMEV2.md

 a concordium-node.

 ## Creating a client
-The current node setup only allows for insecure connections, which can be set up in the following way.
-The access is controlled by the credentials and the metadata.
+Connection to a node can be done using either an insecure connection or a TLS connection.
+If the node that you are trying to connect to supports TLS, you can create a TLS connection in the following way:

 ```js
 import { credentials, Metadata } from "@grpc/grpc-js";
 import { ConcordiumNodeClient } from "@concordium/node-sdk";